cattymod/docs/docs/website/url-parameters.md

 ### Addons {#addons}

 By default, the editor uses the addons picked by the user.
+If it's in an embed, there are no addons enabled by default.
 This can be overridden with the `addons` parameter, which is a comma separated list of addon IDs to enable.
 For example: https://studio.cattymod.app/embed?addons=pause,gamepad,mute-project#15832807

 Useful addons and their IDs: